Short URL for this page:

 p91 An Indian Reservation under

-By Captain Indicates a West Point graduate and gives his Class.Charles P. Elliott
+By Captain Indicates a West Point graduate, Class of 1882: a link to his biographical entry in Cullum's Register.Charles P. Elliott

 Introduction

 By Brig.
-Gen. Indicates a West Point graduate and gives his Class.Charles D. Roberts, Ret.
+Gen. Indicates a West Point graduate, Class of 1897: a link to his biographical entry in Cullum's Register.Charles D. Roberts, Ret.

 In order to appreciate the conditions existing in Arizona during the period covered by this article, it is necessary to have some understanding of the historical background.
 From the time of the earliest Spanish explorers, Arizona, much of New Mexico and northwestern Texas, and the Mexican states of Chihuahua and Sonora had been almost completely dominated by the various tribes of Apache Indians.
 Especially in northern Sonora and Chihuahua had the country been devastated again and again, and many regions were almost depopulated.
 Warfare was the chronic state of the country.